 Introduction

-A Minecraft server does not require a ton of resources to run, However from my experience the more resources you can throw at it the better, especially when you start to introduce mods and more than a few players.
+A Minecraft server does not require a ton of resources to run, but from my experience the more resources you can throw at it the better when you start to introduce mods and more players.

-I run our server on my main PC within WSL and Docker.
-This allows me to leverage the system resources in my PC 🦾 leaving the Pi Cluster to handle the rest of the stuff in my lab.
-The only reason I opted to go this route is that I don’t want our server to be limited by hardware resources as well as the Minecraft server effecting the overall performance of the Pis.
+I run our server on my main PC.
+This allows me to leverage the system resources in my PC 🦾 leaving the Pi Cluster system resources to handle the rest of the stuff in my lab.

 Prerequisites